PostalAdressProject/PostalAddressManager/README.md

 ```

-If ur using inetllij u can add the mongo interaface by connecting with DB
+If ur using inetllij u can add the mongo interface by connecting with DB
 ![mongodriver](screenshots/Screenshot%20from%202021-02-19%2013-40-56.png)
 and then import db
 ![mongo import DB](screenshots/Screenshot%20from%202021-02-19%2013-42-33.png)